 STEAM Academy, a ministry of River City Church, is honored to be the recipient of grants from the Indiana Office of Early Childhood and Out-of-School Learning and Early Learning Indiana to support the expansion and student enrichment of STEAM Academy.
-The public is invited to join a short ceremony on Thursday, February 7 at 1:00 PM at STEAM Academy, located at 2850 Old US HWY 231 S.
+The public is invited to join a short ceremony on Thursday, February 7 at 1:00 PM at STEAM Academy, located at 2850 Old US HWY 231 S., Lafayette.

 STEAM Academy is an innovative, early-childhood learning center that employs inquiry-based hands-on learning and encourages children ages six weeks through pre-kindergarten.
 STEAM Academy began in August 2017 with a desire to serve Tippecanoe county families with a different kind of childcare and preschool option.
 Due to the over-whelming demand from the community, STEAM Academy is in the middle of an expansion project.
 We are building eleven new classrooms equipped with webcams for parents, a multi-level indoor playground, and a resource room for teachers housed in a state-of-the-art facility.
 In February 2019 we will begin pre-enrollment for all fall programs and begin hiring staff.